Vegetarian and vegan symbolism: V-Label

 The V-Label, a V with a leaf, originated with the European Vegetarian Union.
 The V-Label is a standardised international vegan and vegetarian label supported by the EVU with the aim of easy identification of vegan and vegetarian products and services.

+Vegetarian Society approved trademark

+The Vegetarian Society Approved trademark is the world’s first vegetarian accreditation symbol and appears on thousands of products worldwide.
+It was created in 1969 by the Vegetarian Society who were established in 1847 and invented the word "vegetarian".

+Any product displaying the Vegetarian Society Approved vegetarian trademark has been independently checked by the Vegetarian Society and meets these criteria: